elastisys/compliantkubernetes/docs/operator-manual/troubleshooting.md

 ## How do I use `kubectl` and `helm` directly?

-This guide makes heavy use of the `compliantkubernetes-apps` CLI to access and control Compliant Kubernetes clusters.
+This guide makes heavy use of the `compliantkubernetes-apps` CLI to access and control Welkin clusters.
 However, you can use `kubectl` and `helm` directly, by exporting a `KUBECONFIG` like so:

 ```bash
 export KUBECONFIG=${CK8S_CONFIG_PATH}/.state/kube_config_${CLUSTER}.yaml